Fisher Investments’ Advice on Protecting Yourself Against Financial Scams and Fraud

 - Fisher Investments, our affiliates and representatives do not use Telegram or any other private messaging application to proactively communicate with the public.

-- We do not offer cryptocurrencies, such as bitcoin, private shares, or opportunities to invest in IPOs.
+- We do not offer private shares, private placements or opportunities to invest in IPOs or cryptocurrencies such as bitcoin.
 Beware of anyone offering you such services online, via email or over the phone.

 - We do not partner with Publisher’s Clearing House or any other prize organizations that may contact you over the phone, by email or mail.